 You can take a virtual tour of this beautiful old barn HERE

 The first several years were a (hard) work in progress.
 We came from the big city on weekends to clear trash, repair the barn & remove multitudes of dreaded Honey Locust trees.
 We wanted to restore this property to its original beauty.
-But although it’s a work in progress, several years of hard work have polished it beautifully.
+Although it’s a work in progress, several years of hard work have polished it beautifully.

 Our First Cattle

 We’ve gone from that timid inexperienced landowner to raising a herd of registered Hereford cows.
-Now RancherMan is even certified to get them bred through the complicated procedure of artificial insemination.
-That not only allows us access to some of the greatest genetics available, but also eliminates the need for a bull to be present on our ranch if we desire.
+And now RancherMan is even certified to get them bred through the complicated procedure of bovine artificial insemination.
+That not only allows us access to some of the greatest bull genetics available, but also eliminates the need for a bull to be present on our ranch if we desire.

 Living where we do has taught me a new appreciation for the beauty God has blessed us with each and every day.
 I notice the small things more – the beauty of the first tiny spring flowers to peek out from the sleeping grass, the graceful hawk that calls to her young as she teaches them to fly, and the amazing array of colors present on a butterfly’s wings.